-Before Hoxhunt, Sparebanken Vest had cybersecurity awareness training to meet compliance requirements, including materials like videos, monthly phishing emails, and tests.
+Before Hoxhunt, Sparebanken Vest focused their cybersecurity awareness training on meeting compliance requirements, using materials like videos, occasional phishing simulations, and tests.
 A staff that does not get frequent and adequate cybersecurity training can become a massive risk.

 The security team had two challenges: